corca-ai/adcio_android_plugins/README.md

 # adcio_android_plugins
-'adcio_android_plugins' is a library that helps develop 'adcio' Android services.
+'adcio_android_plugins' is a plugins that help develop 'adcio' Android services.
-The library can be divided into three main categories.
+The plugins can be divided into three main categories.

-- `adcio_placement`: It is a library where you can receive **products recommended by AI** based on user information.
+- `adcio_placement`: It is a plugin where you can receive **products recommended by AI** based on user information.
 - `adcio_agent`: Provides an **AI assistant** that allows users to talk directly.
 - `adcio_analytics`: **Collects logs** for event analysis of ADCIO projects.